edwardvmills/NURBSlib_EVM/Tutorial 0.02 ControlGrid44 and CubicSurface44 - page 05.md

 ####-19-

-Create a new folder and put everything in the object tree into it. rename the folder Sketches.
+Create a new folder and put everything in the object tree into it. rename the folder **_Sketches_**.

 ![32](https://github.com/edwardvmills/NURBSlib_EVM/blob/master/Tutorial%20Models/ControlGridd44%20and%20CubicSurface44/ControlGrid44%20and%20CubicSurface44%2032.png?raw=true)